Berdir/simplenews/README.txt

  * For large mailing lists, cron is required.
  * HTML-format newsletters and/or newsletters with file attachments require the mime mail or HMTL mail module.
+ * When sending newsletters on cron, it is important that the base url is  set correctly or links inside the newsletter will not work.
+When using Drush to start cron, it is important to use the --uri=http://www.example.com parameter.
+Alternatively, it's also possible to enforce the $site_url in settings.php, see the Tips (13.) below for more details.

 INSTALLATION
 ------------